99designs/gqlgen/docs/content/reference/scalars.md

 }
 ```

-and then in .gqlgen.yml point to the name without the Marshal|Unmarshal in front:
+and then wire up the type in .gqlgen.yml or via directives like normal:

 ```yaml
 models: